 The West Hall International Baccalaureate program offers every IB student the opportunity to cultivate strong critical reading, writing, thinking and presentational skills in their native language.
 Additionally students are required to develop active skills in a second language: Our group 1 offerings in English, Spanish and other tongues (self-taught Language A) are complemented by Group 2 courses in English, Spanish and Chinese.

 Support for the mother tongue is further exemplified by our IB Bilingual Diploma Programme.
 West Hall High School offers Spanish A Literature to our Native Speakers of Spanish who may then also take either English A Literature or English B. Since these students who are taking Spanish A/English B are taking the majority of their classes in English, WHHS provides extra support for them within the curriculum of the English B classroom—support for their main subjects, the Theory of Knowledge, Creativity Action and Service, Extended Essay, and college admission.

-Furthermore, the WHHS IB Programme supports the native tongue of students whose languages are not represented in our course list by offering a chance to earn the bilingual diploma through Self-taught Language A. Examples of this option have included, Bosnian, French, Korean, and Amharic.
+Furthermore, the WHHS IB Programme supports the native tongue of students whose languages are not represented in our course list by offering a chance to earn the bilingual diploma through Self-taught Language A. Examples of this option have included Bosnian, French, Korean, and Amharic.

 Reading Support for Native Speakers